 Inclusion in The Digital Age: Ensuring Internet Access for the Disabilities Community

-BY Menachem Rephun – Creative Spirit Communications Manager, Self Advocate
+BY Menachem Rephun – Creative Spirit Communications Manager, Self-Advocate

 Inclusion in The Digital Age

-Digital Accessibility and Inclusion in The Digital Age Overview:
+The Digital Age

 In our digital age, full internet access is vital for countless aspects of daily life, especially job searching and employment.
 The vast majority of employment resources are now online, and most jobs require at least some computer usage and internet access.
 Creative Spirit’s goal is to ensure fair-wage employment for people with disabilities, and that means guaranteeing equal access to online employment resources and job opportunities, in addition to full digital access.
 That’s why we’re so troubled by data showing that a vast portion of the disabilities community has almost no internet access.
 Not only does this worsen the unemployment crisis, it marginalizes the disabled community into what Issues.org writers Jonathan Lazar and Paul Jaeger call “second-class citizens of the information society.”
 And that’s not all.
 In 2016, a Pew Research Survey found that adults with disabilities are 20% less likely than non-disabled adults to say they subscribe to home broadband or own a computer or smartphone.
 The survey also found that 23% of respondents with disabilities said they never go online, compared with 8% of respondents without disabilities.
 Slate has suggested the disturbing possibility that “fewer disabled people have internet access than neurotypical people because they are more than twice as likely to live in poverty.”
 The bottom line is that for people with disabilities, restricted internet access isn’t just an inconvenience.
 It can actually be harmful academically, socially, professionally, and during the Covid-19 pandemic, medically.
 In light of all this, the question is clear: what can we do to improve online accessibility for people with disabilities?